elegant-scipy/elegant-scipy/markdown/ch4.markdown

              in contrast to the standard Fourier transform which is defined for continuous functions.

-Or you can equivalently think of it as an repeating signal of *frequency* 10 Hertz (it repeats once every $1/10$ seconds—a length of time we call its *period*):
+Or you can equivalently think of it as a repeating signal of *frequency* 10 Hertz (it repeats once every $1/10$ seconds—a length of time we call its *period*):